Just in case you wanted to learn a little more about Sara, here are some answers to questions she gets asked frequently:

 2. You have to take care of yourself.
 No one else will do it for you.
 Only you know what’s best for you.

 3. No one is self-made.
 We’ve all received help.
 Lots and lots of help.

-4. Just say yes, and figure it out along the way.
+4. Just say yes and figure it out along the way.
 That's what we're all doing anyway.
+Yes, all of us.

 5. Most people are not thinking about you.
 They are too busy thinking about themselves.

 6. Say what you mean and mean what you say.
-Even if someone doesn’t like it, they will trust you.
+Even if someone doesn’t like it, they will feel the truth in your words and trust you.

 7. The situation is always neutral .
 It’s your thoughts about the situation that cause you to act a certain way.
 (Learned via Eckhart Tolle)

 8. It never looks the way you think it will look.
 But it’s always better than it happened.